UAlbertaALTLab/morphodict/docs/developers-guide.md

 ### Full database

-Where to get a full dictionary is described in [Dictionary data](dictionary_data).
+Where to get full dictionaries is described in [Current dictionary data](current_dictionary_data).

-Now import the dictionaries into the database:
+Once you have a full dictionary, import it into the database:

     ./${sssttt}-manage importjsondict [file]